-Grammar is the one that needs a lot of practice for knowing its rules deeply and in direct proportion.
-Fries recommended that eighty-four percent of the time be devoted to practice and only fifteen percent to explanation and commentary.
+Grammar is the one which needs a lot of practice for knowing its rules deeply and in direct proportion.
+Fries recommended that eighty-four percents of time be devoted to practice and only fifteen percent to explanation and commentary.

 The principle of contest and situation

 Language is being taught to able the learners to make use of the words in their day-to-day life and its situations.
 You can make your learning easy if it is made up of real as well as suitable situations.
 The fundamental language which includes vocabulary, structure, and grammar should be taught by taking the help of structures and vocabulary that relates to real situations.
 You can create these situations by real objects, pictures, gestures, animations, etc.